preactjs/preact-www/content/en/guide/v10/options.md

 description: 'Preact has several option hooks that allow you to attach callbacks to various stages of the diffing process.'
 ---

-# Options
+# Renderer Options

-Preact supports a range of callbacks that allow you to hook into different stages of the renderer process.
-These are frequently use to extend the featureset of Preact itself, or to create specialized testing tools.
+Preact supports a number of different callbacks that can be used to observe or change each stage of the renderering process, commonly referred to as "Option Hooks" (not to be confused with [hooks](https://preactjs.com/guide/v10/hooks)).
+These are frequently used to extend the featureset of Preact itself, or to create specialized testing tools.

-All of our addons like `preact/hooks`, `preact/compat` and our devtools extension are based on this.
+All of our addons like `preact/hooks`, `preact/compat` and our devtools extension are based on these callbacks.
 This document is mainly intended for tooling or library authors who wish to extend Preact.

 ---